-Figure 1 shows the functional diagram of the MAX1342.
+Figure 1 shows the MAX1021 functional diagram.
 The shift register converts a serial 16-bit word to parallel data for each input register operating with a clock rate up to 25MHz.
-The SPI-compatible digital interface to the shift register consists of \overline{CS} , SCLK, DIN, and DOUT.
+The SPI-compatible digital interface to the shift register consists of $\overline{CS}$ , SCLK, DIN, and DOUT.
 Serial data at DIN is loaded on the falling edge of SCLK.
-Pull \overline{CS} low to begin a write sequence.
-Begin a write to the DAC by writing 0001XXXX as a command byte.
+Pull $\overline{CS}$ low to begin a write sequence.
+Begin a write to the DAC by writing 0001XXXXX as a command byte.
 The last 4 bits of the DAC select register are don't-care bits.
 See Table 10.
 Write another 2 bytes to the DAC interface register following the command byte to select the appropriate DAC and the data to be written to it.
 See Tables 17 and 18.

-The four double-buffered DACs include an input and a DAC register.
+The double-buffered DACs include an input and a DAC register.
 The input registers are directly connected to the shift register and hold the result of the most recent write operation.
-The four 12-bit DAC registers hold the current output code for the respective DAC.
-Data can be transferred from the input registers to the DAC registers by pulling $\overline{\text{LDAC}}$ low or by writing the appropriate DAC command sequence at DIN.
+The 10-bit DAC registers hold the current output code for the respective DAC.
+Data can be transferred from the input registers to the DAC registers by pulling LDAC low or by writing the appropriate DAC command sequence at DIN.
 See Table 17.
-The outputs of the DACs are buffered through four rail-to-rail op amps.
+The outputs of the DACs are buffered through eight (MAX1021)/ four (MAX1043) rail-to-rail op amps.

-The MAX1340/MAX1342/MAX1346/MAX1348 DAC output-voltage range is based on the internal reference or an external reference.
+The MAX1021/MAX1043 DAC output voltage range is based on the internal reference or an external reference.
 Write to the setup register (see Table 5) to program the reference.
 If using an external voltage reference, bypass REF1 with a 0.1μF capacitor to AGND.
-The internal reference is 4.096V.
-When using an external reference, the voltage range is 0.7V to AVDD.
+The internal reference is 2.5V.
+When using an external reference on these devices, the voltage range is 0.7V to AVDD.